Oscar (bull): PRCA career

-In 1977, Oscar's highest scored ride in his career came at the Grand National Rodeo in San Francisco, California, at the Cow Palace, when Don Gay rode him for 97 points, just 3 points short of a perfect score.
+In 1977, Oscar's highest scored ride in his career came at the Grand National Rodeo in San Francisco, California, at the Cow Palace, when Don Gay rode him for 97 points, just three points short of a perfect score.
 The score was a record in the PRCA for any livestock ride (horse or bull) at the time.
 The ride also won Gay the bull riding event and the bull riding world championship that year.
 Gay, an eight-time World Bull Riding Champion, ultimately managed to get three qualified rides on Oscar during the bull's career.
 Some of the few other bull riders that got a qualified ride on Oscar include Randy Magers, Jerome Robinson, Allan Jordan, and Guy Barth.
 Magers and Jordan each got qualified rides twice from Oscar.
 There is some conflict in the accounting of qualified rides; the ProRodeo Hall of Fame counts 10 qualified rides.
 Ultimately, only eight qualified rides are accounted in Oscar's career in the 300+ attempts taken.
-In 1978, Allen Jordan, a prominent judge for several bull riding circuits including the PRCA, Professional Bull Riders, and the American Bucking Bull, Inc., won a challenge with the bull.
+In 1978, Allan Jordan, a future prominent judge for several bull riding circuits including the PRCA, Professional Bull Riders, and American Bucking Bull, Inc., won a challenge with the bull.
 He marked a high score of 96 on Oscar.
 It was not uncommon in those days for bull riders to fill in as judges and vice versa.
 "He was just so fast," remembers Jordan.
 "He was small enough that you could lose him."

 Retirement and honors

 When RSC retired Oscar in 1979, he was sent to live at the ProRodeo Hall of Fame in Colorado Springs, Colorado, where he spent his years in retirement as a living exhibit there until his death in 1983.
 Oscar became a very influential sire for breeding with Barmby and for the American Bucking Bull, Inc., registry.

 One of Oscar's sons, originally named Oscar II, Barmby later renamed Oscar's Velvet and branded him #34.
 Barmby sold Oscar's Velvet for $10,000 – a previously unheard-of price – to Christensen Brothers Rodeo Company.
 This sale must have occurred at some point before 1972, at which time he had liquidated his stock contracting business.
-When Oscar's Velvet won the PRCA Bucking Bull of the Year, it more than paid off for the buyer.
+When Oscar's Velvet won the PRCA Bucking Bull of the Year title in 1983, it more than paid off for the buyer.
 Oscar's Velvet went on to produce a line of sons that became notable bucking bulls.
-These included bulls such as Whitewater Skoal, a well-known breeding bull; Troubadour, a notable bucking bull; Reindeer Dippin', a notable bucking bull and father of the famed Bushwacker; and Trick or Treat, a PRCA Bull of the Year.
-Oscar is also great-great grandsire to Bushwacker, the Professional Bull Riders Heroes and Legends Celebration: Brand of Honor bull.
+These included notable bucking bulls such as Whitewater; Trick or Treat; Troubadour; and Reindeer, father of the famed Bushwacker.